gmbrandt/xwavecal/README.rst

 Wavelength Calibrating from a list of spectral features
 =======================================================
-If you do not want to use xwavecal's line identification and spectral reduction utilities (which I will dive into shortly), there is a convienience function which will return an ``xwavecal.wavelength.WavelengthSolution`` object from just a list of spectral feature coordinates (pixel and order) and a reference line list.
+If you do not want to use xwavecal's line identification and spectral reduction utilities (which I will dive into shortly), there is a convienience function which will return a list of wavelengths from just a list of spectral feature coordinates (pixel and order) and a reference line list.
+The returned wavelengths are the wavelengths of the measured spectral features under the best fit wavelength model.
 This function is ``xwavecal.wavelength.wavelength_calibrate()`` and is just a wrapper for all the xwavecal stages that occur after spectral features have been centroided.
 This would be useful if your calibration lamp is e.g. not a lamp, but an absorption cell, or if you only want to use xwavecal as a fallback calibration in the existing pipeline that you use.
-See the docstring for ``xwavecal.wavelength.wavelength_calibrate()`` for a use explanation.
+See the docstring for ``xwavecal.wavelength.wavelength_calibrate()`` for more details.

 Configuring for wavelength calibration